AlanPereyra-EMP/Empralidad/README.md

 This theme, like WordPress, is licensed under the GPL.
 Use it to make something cool, have fun, and share what you've learned with others.

-## Personalize
+### Personalize

 1. Go to Appearance/personalice.
 2. Navigate and customize.

-## Frequently Asked Questions
+### Frequently Asked Questions

-For support for Informatica Pereyra Theme please contact us at https://informatica.pereyra.online/contacto
+For support please contact us at https://empralidad.com.ar/contacto